cs1302uga/cs1302-tutorials/scripts/scripts.md

    will only work if the script is in the current directory.

-   **ASIDE:** Remove user execute permission, attempt to execute the script, then see what happens.
+   **ASIDE:** Remove user execute permission, attempt to execute the script, and then see what happens.

  1. Notice the output.
 It executed both commands!